This post may contain affiliate links. Please read our disclosure policy.

 If you don’t have a potato masher, a sturdy fork or the back of a spoon will work too.
 Mash the berries until there are no big chunks of berries left.

-Serve this sauce warm poured right on top of Old Fashioned Vanilla Ice Cream or Strawberry Vanilla Ice Cream.
+Serve the sauce warm, poured right on top of Old Fashioned Vanilla Ice Cream or Strawberry Vanilla Ice Cream.
 It also makes a great ice cream sundae topping along with crushed nuts and homemade Vanilla Bean Whipped Cream.

 Fruit Topping for Cheesecake